Easy Engineering Science Fair Project

 Arches and domes are a fundamental building concept.
 These experiments are a lot of fun and the results may surprise you.
 Moreover, these experiments show kids that engineering is creative and engaging.
 Whether or not your child has to do a science fair project for school, they may enjoy doing this experiment and it might spur them on to a career in science or engineering.

 My son, Brendan, enjoyed this experiment so much that he has continued on his journey to be an engineer.
 He went on to do engineering projects with Lego Mindstorms in Junior High School that won second place at the Texas State Science Fair.
 In high school, he chose to take all of the physics and engineering courses offered at our school.
-Currently, he has been accepted to a major private university as an engineering major.
-While doing this project might not make your child decide to become an engineer, it can teach them that science and engineering can be fun and rewarding!
+In fact, he just completed his first semester as a college student majoring in Engineering.

 More by this Author